Bail vs Bond Jail: What’s the Difference?

 1. First up is what’s called a “release on own recognizance”.
 In this instance, the defendant is simply released from jail in exchange for promising to return to court.
 This is more common with nonviolent and lesser crimes or defendants that are low-flight risks.

-1. The third type of bail ruling is bail set with terms of release.
-By posting bail themselves or with the help of a bail bond company – also known as a surety bond – the defendant is able to leave jail until their court date.
+3. The third type of bail ruling is bail set with terms of release.
+By posting bail themselves or with the help of a bail bond company – also known as a surety bond – the defendant can leave jail until their court date.

 For more on bail vs bond and what it means for jail, contact the bail experts at My Bail Hotline.
 Our many locations in California are here for you and your family during this trying time.
 Contact us today!